 Coupang Global Office Tour: The U.S.

-Since its founding in 2010, Coupang has established offices throughout Asia and North America, including in Mountain View, Seattle, Tokyo, Taipei, Hong Kong, Beijing, Seoul, Shanghai, Shenzhen, and Yanji.
+Since its founding in 2010, Coupang has established offices throughout Asia and North America, including in Mountain View, Seattle, Taipei, Hong Kong, Beijing, Seoul, Shanghai, Shenzhen, and Yanji.
 At all our global offices, we continue to employ diverse talent from all backgrounds.
 In the Coupang Global Office Tour series, we will introduce each of our regional offices and the dedicated Team they comprise.

 Coupang opened an office in 2014 in Silicon Valley’s Menlo Park, and later relocated to Mountain View.
 The Mountain View office has been playing a crucial role in enhancing Coupang's overall engineering competence as a talent hub for Silicon Valley.